 If you are on dialysis, take your dailyof Descovy after dialysis.

 If you take Descovy for PrEP, take it every day and not just when you think that you were exposed to HIV.
 Always use PrEP in combination with condoms and other safe sex practices.

 If you take too much Descovy, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take Descovy, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take Descovy, see the FDA drug label.

 Other possible side effects of Descovy include: